Texcraft

 #![allow(unused)] fn main() { extern crate serde_json; extern crate texlang; use texlang::vm; let built_in_commands = Default::default(); let vm = vm::VM::<()>::new_with_built_in_commands(built_in_commands); let serialized_vm = serde_json::to_string_pretty(&vm).unwrap(); let built_in_commands = Default::default(); let deserialized_vm: Box<vm::serde::DeserializedVM<()>> = serde_json::from_str(&serialized_vm).unwrap(); let vm = vm::serde::finish_deserialization(deserialized_vm, built_in_commands); }

-Serializing VMs in TeX
+Serializing VMs inside TeX commands

 Using Rust code like in the previous subsection,